neogcamp/mockBee/website/docs/getting-app-running.md

 Since this is a Mock-API, the data will not persist.
 Which means, the database operations performed such as create, update, delete etc. will vanish once the session ends.

-**MockB** is a great tool for making Personal Frontend Projects with multiple features without having to write real backend.
+**mockBee** is a great tool for making Personal Frontend Projects with multiple features without having to write real backend.
 But as said earlier, for real usable applications; you should consider setting up your backend with express, Django etc. frameworks.

 ### Winding up

 Kudos!
-You have successfully set up your MockB React App 🚀
+You have successfully set up your mockBee React App 🚀

 Now, on top of this; you can start building your frontend as you like.